gloveboxes/Azure-AI-Bites-with-GenAI/docs/recipe_7_safety.md

 ## 1. Authentication

-Azure AI Foundry provides access to evaluation and safety services.
-You can authenticate using Azure credentials.
+Azure AI Evaluation supports authentication using a project connection string and Microsoft Entra ID.

+- **Project Connection String**: This string connects your code to a specific Azure AI Foundry project.
+You can find it in the Azure AI Foundry portal by selecting your project and copying the value from the **Overview** tab under **Project details**.
+- **Microsoft Entra ID Authentication**: This method uses your Azure identity to securely access Azure resources.
+You typically authenticate by running `az login` with the Azure CLI, which allows your code to use your credentials.

+To use these methods:

 1. Go to the Azure AI Foundry portal.
-2. Obtain your Azure subscription, resource group, and project name.
-3. Use `DefaultAzureCredential` for authentication in your code.
+2. Select your project.
+3. Copy the **Project Connection String** from the **Overview** tab.
+4. Ensure you have the Azure CLI installed and run `az login` to authenticate with Microsoft Entra ID.

 ## 2. Developer environment setup

-Select your preferred operating system.
+Select your preferred operating system:

 === "Windows (PowerShell)"

-    1. Open a terminal.
+    1. Open a terminal (PowerShell).
     2. Create a project folder:
         ```powershell
-        mkdir ai-eval-safety
+        mkdir ai-evaluation-safety
-        cd ai-eval-safety
+        cd ai-evaluation-safety
         ```
     3. Set up a virtual environment:
         ```powershell